CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 `calculateUnmint()` will return the number of wei that should be transferred given the number of coins being returned.

-We of courseofcourse need to check for the fact that the user has as many coins as they’re trying to return.
+We of course need to check for the fact whether the user has as many coins as they’re trying to return.

 Then we will reduce their balance and also reduce the number of coins that have been minted.

 total Minted denotes the number of coins in circulation, i.e. in the wallets of users.
-If coins are beingbing unminted, they’re no longer in the accounts of users, and thus not in circulation.
+If coins are being unminted, they’re no longer in the accounts of users, and thus not in circulation.

 ## What do we want to incentivize?
 In this quest, we want to incentivize people to buy the coins early and hold them.
 Whenever people hold coins, the price in exchanges tends to go up.

 So, the best behaviour is if people buy early, and/but sell later (or never).

-We’ll devise a crypto economic model such that this behaviour translates to a financial incentive for abiding to this behaviour.
+We’ll devise a crypto-economic model such that this behaviour translates to a financial incentive for abiding by this behaviour.

 Here’s a simple model :

 - The sooner you mint, the cheaper it is to mint
-- The later you unmint, more eth you get back
+- The later you unmint, the more eth you get back

 Let’s create a simple function for this.

-Price of 1 coin is directly proportional to the number of coins in circulation.
+The price of 1 coin is directly proportional to the number of coins in circulation.

 Price (y) = constant (k) \* number of coins in circulation (x)